hkeating27/Worksheet-Program/README.txt

 in the HasExceptions method, but HasExceptions doesn't need to know what makes a valid name, so rather than put the IsVar code into the HasExceptions method I just made a new helper method and put it in there.

-Part of writing DRY code is writing short helper methods, which is something I am usually pretty good at.
-I did it a few times in the third and fourth assignments, so I am definitely improving at it as the semester goes along.
-An example in my code would be in assignment three (and one) with my addOrSubtract and multiplyOrDivide helper methods.
-These helper methods are around ten lines each and are only used in the Evaluate method.
-However, they are used a combined total of five times, so if I had not made them into their own methods, then I would have had used fifty lines of code rather than twenty.

 I also have improved my testing strategies.
 This is most evident in my assignment four unit tests.
 I use several different inputs, my tests hit almost every line of code (there are a few lines that are impossible to hit by design of the assignment), the names of my tests do a good job of describing the test, and every test tests